-A: The easiest way is to ask your employer or plan administrator for a copy of the "Summary Plan Description," or SPD.
+The easiest way is to ask your employer or plan administrator for a copy of the "Summary Plan Description," or SPD.
 The SPD will state whether your plan is covered by the PBGC program.
 Although we insure most defined benefit plans, some are not covered.

 PBGC usually does not insure plans offered by:

 - professional service employers (such as doctors and lawyers) that have never had more than 25 active participants since the enactment date of ERISA, the federal pension law,

 What Termination Means to You: Your Pension Benefits

 No. You cannot earn additional benefits under your plan after it terminates.

 PBGC reviews your plan's records to determine the benefits each person will receive.
 The amount we pay is subject to limits set by law.

 If you are already receiving a pension, we will continue paying you without interruption during our review.
 These payments are an estimate of the benefits that PBGC can pay under the insurance program.
 We will pay these benefits in the annuity form you chose at retirement, but they may be less than you were receiving from your plan.

 If you have not yet retired, we will pay you an estimated benefit when you become eligible and apply to PBGC to begin payments.
 About four months before you are ready for your benefits to begin, contact PBGC by calling the Customer Contact Center toll-free at 1-800-400-7242.

 We deposit most benefits into participants' accounts electronically, the safest, most secure, and simplest method.
 If you do not want to use direct deposit, you may still receive your benefit by check.